Sergei Polonsky: Mirax Group

-In 2004, the Moscow branch of Stroymontazh was renamed "Mirax Group" and in 2006, split from Stroymontazh, the St Petersburg branch, with Polonsky at the head of Mirax and Kirilenko at the head of Stroymontazh.
+In 2004, the Moscow branch of Stroymontazh was renamed "Mirax Group" and in 2006, split from Stroymontazh, the Saint Petersburg branch, with Polonsky at the head of Mirax and Kirilenko at the head of Stroymontazh.
 Both men maintained 10% ownership of the other's company until 2009 when they each sold their respective stakes.

-Mirax carried out projects in Russia, Ukraine, Turkey, Cambodia and the United States.
+Mirax carried out projects in Russia, Ukraine, Turkey, Cambodia, United States, Montenegro, United Kingdom, Switzerland, Vietnam, France.
 At its peak in the late 2000s, Mirax Group's assets amounted to more than 12 million square meters of real estate, with 2008 revenues estimated at $1.65 billion and net profits of $616.4 million.
 Some notable projects are outlined below.